l7mp/stunner/docs/GATEWAY.md

 ## Dataplane

-The Dataplane resource is used as a template for provisioning of `stunnerd` pods.
-This is useful to choose the image origin and version, set custom command line arguments and environment variables to the `stunnerd` daemon, configure resource requests/limits, etc.
+The Dataplane resource is used as a template for provisioning dataplane (`stunnerd`) pods that actually implement TURN media ingestion.
+This is useful to choose the `stunnerd` image origin and version, set custom command line arguments and environment variables, configure resource requests/limits, etc.

 Below is the `default` Dataplane installed by STUNner.